-- Of those 200 phone calls, Kevin filters out the duds, negotiates, and gets the contract on 2% of them (4 houses).
+- Of those 200 phone calls, Kevin filters out the duds, negotiates, and gets the contract on 2% of them (4 deals).

 - Kevin then sells the contracts to local house flippers for $5,000 profit on EACH, for revenue of $20,000!

-Direct mail marketing is exciting because it’s scalable, which means the more you put in, the more you get out (within reason, which we’ll talk about in a bit.)
-If you can get those numbers to work – you can just keep pumping money into that ATM and keep getting more money out of it, assuming you have a business system in place to handle those leads, which we’ll also talk about in a bit.
+Direct mail marketing is exciting because it’s scalable, which means the more you put in, the more you get out (within reason, which we’ll talk about in a bit).
+If you can get those numbers to work, you can keep pumping money into that ATM and continue getting more money out of it, assuming you have a business system in place to handle those leads, which we’ll also talk about in a bit.

 It’s tough to say what a “typical” rate is on any of those things.
 Some marketers claim a 10% phone call response rate, where others claim 1% or less.
 Some claim to sign a contract with half of the appointments they set, while others only close 1/10.
 These numbers are going to vary wildly depending on numerous factors including: